Particle1904/DatasetHelpers/README.md

 ![Alt Text](https://github.com/Particle1904/DatasetHelpers/blob/master/showcase_gif2.gif?raw=true)

 ## Features
+- Gallery Viewer: Easily select and discard multiple images at once.
+- Bulk Image Processing: Discard low-resolution images or create backups of datasets effortlessly.
-- Discard images with low resolution
+- Automatic Content-Aware Crop: Utilize the YoloV4 model to automatically crop images with people.
+- Manual Crop: Drag and drop a rectangle over images to manually define cropping areas.
-- Resize images while preserving aspect ratio
+- Image Resizing: Resize images while maintaining aspect ratio, with the option to conditionally apply sharpening to downscaled images.
-- Generate tags using the updated WD 1.4 Tagger model (now using int8 instead of float32)
-- Mass edit .txt files with tags
-- Automatic Content Aware Crop for images with a person using YoloV4 model
+- AI-based Auto Tagging: Generate tags using four different AI models, append outputs to existing .txt files, enabling tag generation with multiple models.
+- Text File Processing: Mass process .txt files, including options to add, remove, replace, or emphasize tags, rename files, remove redundancy, and consolidate similar tags.
-- Editor page for editing .caption and .txt files, image navigation buttons, word highlight and more
+- Text Editor: Edit .caption and .txt files with image navigation buttons, word highlighting, keyword filtering, and keyboard shortcuts (see the [Wiki](https://github.com/Particle1904/DatasetHelpers/wiki/Editor-Page) for keyboard shortcuts).
-- Mass replacing tags and renaming files in the "Process tags" tab
+- Subset Extraction: Extract a subset of a larger dataset by searching for keywords/tags in .txt and/or .caption files.
+- Prompt Generation: Generate prompts for model testing using tags/keywords found in the dataset.
+- Metadata Viewer: View metadata for .png files (Windows only due to Linux distribution differences in Drag and Drop operations).

 ## Getting Started
-To get started with the Dataset Processor Tools, download the provided release or build yourself.
+To get started with the Dataset Processor Tools, [download the latest provided release](https://github.com/Particle1904/DatasetHelpers/releases) or build yourself.
 To build clone this repository and open the project in Visual Studio 2022, Visual Studio Code with C# extensions or the terminal.
 You can then build and run the project.

 Remember to download the model files: https://github.com/Particle1904/DatasetHelpers/releases/tag/v0.0.0 - follow the instructions in the release page to install them!